 3. Market or Demand

 Determine if your proposed business idea is in high demand or not.
-You can do this by checking the number of people doing that particular business and its marketability if already existing.
+You can do this by checking the number of people doing that particular business and its marketability if it already exists.
 This way, you will know how much competition you are likely to face.

 4. Start-up Costs

 Do your homework to know the cost of starting the business.
-This way, you will know how much money you need to raise before launching the business.
+This way, you will learn how much money you need to raise before launching the business.

 The start-up costs include but are not limited to: